 - Make Memorial Arrangements.
 If your loved one is going to be buried, the funeral home will go over headstone and other arrangements with you.
-If you chose cremation, there are a number of new uplifting memorial options available.
+If your loved one is to be cremated (which is becoming more and more popular mainly due to a much lower cremation cost), there are a number of new uplifting memorial options available.
 This includes The Living Urn, a bio urn and planting system that’s growing in popularity and gives you the ability to grow a memory tree, plant or flowers from your loved one’s cremated remains to create a “living memorial”.
 Another unique option is scattering your loved one’s remains at his or her favorite park, lake, hiking trail, beach etc. There are many scattering urn options available, including Eco-Scattering, a new line of eco-friendly scattering tubes with a sleek design and easy to use scattering mechanism.
 These are just a few examples of unique memorial options available – for more information on these or other options, do some research online or enlist a friend or family member to help find out what’s available.

 Additional Things to Do / Consider:

 - Get Duplicate Death Certificates.
 As you complete upcoming tasks related to your loved one, some will require death certificates (or copies of the certificate).
 The funeral home can help with this and the cost is typically $10 to $20.

 - Notify Social Security.
 The funeral home will typically handle this, but if not, contact the social security office at (800) 772-1213 to inform them of your loved ones passing and to stop social security payments if they were being received.
 Additional payments received from social security can result in a complicated repayment process.